To appraise a vehicle, please select a model below:

 The first changes came for 1999, when stability control became standard on the CLK430 and optional on the CLK320.
 In 2000 this safety feature became standard across the board, as did Mercedes' new TeleAid emergency communications system.
 Also, the five-speed automatic transmission on all models gained a manual mode.

-The original Mercedes-Benz CLK-Class didn't drive as nicely as the current one.
+The original Mercedes-Benz CLK-Class didn't drive as nicely as the second-generation one.
 Power wasn't the issue, as all CLKs of this generation were fine performers.
 In reviews at the time, we took issue with the transmission, which often second-guessed the driver's intentions and delivered badly timed shifts.
 In addition, the brake pedal was on the spongy side, and the CLK's old-fashioned recirculating-ball steering setup was numb and heavy.
 On the highway, the car always felt solid and composed, however.
 Actual braking distances were excellent, too.
 Besides that, the CLK55 AMG coupe was then the quickest production Benz in history, hitting 60 mph in 5 seconds flat.

 Our gripes on the inside concerned the lack of a tilt steering wheel, limited rear-seat headroom and the complexity of many of the controls.
 CLK Cabriolets suffered from cramped rear legroom, mediocre rear visibility and a power top that wasn't fully automatic (all of which were improved on the second-generation CLK).